Take a stroll through Japan's original landscape at Michinoku Folk Village, an open-air museum of ancient architecture! [Iwate Prefecture]

 Former Hoshikawa Family Residence

-The former Hoshikawa family residence is an old building that likely dates back to the end of the Edo period and was relocated from Kitadenpoji, Yahaba-cho, Shiwa-gun (formerly the Nanbu domain).
+The former Hoshikawa family residenceis an old building that was relocated from Kitadenpoji, Yahaba-cho, Shiwa-gun (formerly part of the Nanbu domain), and is likely from the late Edo period.

-The building is constructed in the famous curved-roof style , a characteristic of the Nanbu region, and the area where horses were raised is now used to raise goats.
+the distinctivecurved roof style, and the area where horses were once kept is now used to raise goats.

 Former Kitagawa Family Residence

-This house is also a typical example of the Nanbu Magari-ya style , and as it was the home of a mountain ascetic, there is a prayer room in the back room that only the master could enter, and records show that Oshirasama was enshrined on the altar.
+This house is also a typical exampleof the Nanbu-style curved-roof house, and because it was once the home of a mountain ascetic, there is a prayer room in the back where only the owner was allowed, and records show that an Oshirasama (a deity associated with prayer) was enshrined on the altar.

 Former Sugawara Family Residence (Heavy Snow Farm)